Q: What if I already have a grant from the Chan Zuckerberg Initiative? Can I still submit a proposal to the Community Fund?

 Q: What are the budget guidelines?
 What documentation do I need to submit?

-Most of the grants supported through the community fund will be one-year general support grants.
+Most of the grants supported through the Community Fund will be two-year general support grants.
 To make decisions about financial sustainability, we ask for the following:

-We do not require a specific format for these documents; however, if you need a template, please contact us directly at email@example.com.
-Please include “Budget Template Request” in the subject line.
+- We do not require a specific format for these documents; however, if you need a template, please contact us directly at email@example.com.

 Q: What can’t CZI Community Fund grants be used for?